 A one-way random-effects model was used to calculate the Intraclass Correlation Coefficient (ICC) based on average measures to determine the level of inter-rater agreement for each domain of student writing, as well as the overall average scores (Fleiss, 2003; Shrout & Fleiss, 1979).
 According to Cicchetti (1994), ICC agreement values below .40 are to be interpreted as demonstrating poor agreement, from .40 to .59 as demonstrating fair agreement, .60 to .74 as demonstrating good agreement, and .75 and above as demonstrating excellent agreement.
-The agreement values for all domains were excellent.
+The agreement values for all domains were excellent, except for Content Development and Style & Correctness in CHSS, which were in good agreement.
 A complete breakdown of the ICC agreement values can be found in Table 1.